Grimy/ChoregraphAI/notes/aggro.md

 Slimes and zombies have an “infinite” radius: they are always active.

-Harpies, all mages, goblin bombers, evil eyes, blue dragons, earth dragons, mimics, tarmonsters and headless skeletons have a radius of 0: they will only move when aggroed.
+Harpies, all mages, goblin bombers, evil eyes, blue dragons, earth dragons, and mimics have a radius of 0: they will only move when aggroed.

 Green dragons and minotaurs have a radius of 7.
 Nightmares have a radius of 9.
 Red dragons have a radius of 10.